sompagnimdi/manipulate-the-dom/readme.md

 Yea I didn't think so...
 Thankfully we're not talking about *that* Dom.

-Tonight we're going to be practicing DOM manipulation and event handling.
+Today we're going to be practicing DOM manipulation and event handling.

 ## Learning Objectives
 - DOM Manipulation